Mariners vs. Braves Player Props Betting Odds

-Player prop betting options for Ronald Acuna Jr., Ty France and others are available in the Atlanta Braves-Seattle Mariners matchup at Truist Park on Saturday, starting at 7:15 PM ET.
+You can wager on player prop bet odds for Ronald Acuna Jr., Ty France and other players on the Atlanta Braves and Seattle Mariners before their matchup at 1:35 PM ET on Sunday at Truist Park.

 Bet on this matchup or its props with DraftKings!